MuneCat9/pokemon-autobattler/README.md

 ## ⚙️ Installation

+1. Clone the repository:
 ```bash
 git clone https://github.com/MuneCat9/pokemon-autobattler.git
 ```

-1. Open the project in Android Studio Ladybug or newer.
+2. Open the project in Android Studio Ladybug or newer.
-2. Sync Gradle.
-3. Run the `app` module.
+3. Sync Gradle and run the app module.

 ---